GitHub Copilot is moving to usage-based billing:

 The subscription prices stay the same: Copilot Pro is $10/month and Pro+ is $39/month.

-The important change is that heavier usage is now tied to tokens: chat, CLI usage, agent sessions, Spark, Spaces, and third-party coding agents.
+The change is in how heavier usage gets counted.
+Chat, CLI usage, agent sessions, Spark, Spaces, and third-party coding agents now consume credits.
 Code completions and next edit suggestions stay included for paid plans.

 Claude Opus 4.7 3 27

-That table applies to annual Copilot Pro and Pro+ subscribers who stay on premium-request billing until their plan expires.
-Some examples from the table:
+For annual Copilot Pro and Pro+ subscribers who stay on premium-request billing until their plan expires, the examples look like this:

 - Claude Opus 4.7: 3x to 27x